 Other States: Students who qualify for state grants from their home states of Connecticut, Massachusetts, Michigan, New Jersey, Pennsylvania, Rhode Island, and Vermont may use those funds at Xavier.
 For information on grant programs available to residents of these states, contact the Board of Education in each state.

 Xavier University Grants: Students who have remaining financial need after all other scholarships, grants, and loans have been awarded may qualify for need-based grants from Xavier University.
 The amounts of these grants vary depending upon the level of financial need.
 In order to qualify for Xavier grants, students must be admitted through the undergraduate admission office and must file the FAFSA each year by Xavier's priority deadline of February 15.

-CAPS Grant: Staff in the Office of Student Financial Assistance award grants to students admitted and enrolled through the Center for Adult & Part Time Students (CAPS).
-CAPS grants are based on financial need and/or academic merit.
+Adult and Evening Grant: Staff in the Office of Student Financial Assistance award grants to students admitted and enrolled through the Adult and Evening program.
+These grants are based on financial need and/or academic merit.
 To apply, students must submit the FASFA and their enrollment hours.
 The Office of Student Financial Assistance will send an email to each student (once the FAFSA results have been received) to request enrollment hours.
-Award amounts, which vary, may range up to $950 per semester.
+Award amounts, which vary, may range up to $1,100 per semester.

 Weekend Degree Grants: Staff in the Office of Student Financial Assistance award grants to students enrolled in the Weekend Degree Program.
 Weekend Degree grants are based on financial need and/or academic merit.
 To apply, students must submit the FASFA and their enrollment hours.
 The Office of Student Financial Assistance will send an email to each student (once the FAFSA results have been received) to request enrollment hours.
 Award amounts, which vary, may range up to $1,500 per semester.